Tushar01yadav/Cancer-Diagnosis-Assistant-Self-Learning-/README.md

 ## 🚀 Live Demo
 ⚠️ **Note:** This app is deployed on Streamlit’s free tier and may go to sleep due to inactivity.
-If the app seems unresponsive, please **click “Backup this app”** or refresh the page to get it started again.
+If the app seems unresponsive, please **click “Backup this app”** to get it started again.
 Thank you for your patience! 🚀

 👉 [Launch the App](https://bagzcsdnqspp55gzwymerr.streamlit.app/)